JetBrains/kotlin-playground/README.md

 - `onTestPassed` — Is called after all tests passed.
 Use for target platform `junit`.

+- `onCloseConsole` — Is called after the console's closed.

+- `onOpenConsole` — Is called after the console's opened.

 - `callback(targetNode, mountNode)` — Is called after playground's united.
  _targetNode_ — node with plain text before component initialization.
  _mountNode_  — new node with runnable editor.